readium/architecture/proposals/005-streamer-api.md

 You can customize the parsed `Publication` object by modifying:

-* its `Manifest` object, to change its metadata or links
+* its [`Manifest` object](003-publication-encapsulation.md#manifest-class), to change its metadata or links
-* the root `Fetcher`, to fine-tune access to resources
+* the [root `Fetcher`](002-composite-fetcher-api.md#developer-guide), to fine-tune access to resources
-* the list of attached Publication Services
+* the list of attached [Publication Services](004-publication-helpers-services.md#publication-services)

-The Streamer accepts a `Publication.Builder.Transform` function which will be called just before creating the `Publication` object.
+The Streamer accepts a `Publication.Builder.Transform` closure which will be called just before creating the `Publication` object.

 ```kotlin
 streamer = Streamer(